 With any industry, there are often phrases used in advertising and contracts that can be misinterpreted and create common misconceptions that customers need to decipher.
 We hope the following explanations help to provide answers to such phrases that are used by some IT support providers.

 No support is truly ‘unlimited’.
 There will always be limitations, with some being quite restrictive.
 One common limitation is that the unlimited support is only provided with existing equipment.
-Should you want to add to your systems in the future a separate charge would be levied.
-Sometimes this is acceptable and in such instances Vantage is pleased to provide its service in such a way, but we always make clear the benefits of both unlimited support and Vantage’s Complete IT Solution service.
+Should you want to add to your systems, a separate charge would be levied.
+Sometimes unlimited support is acceptable and in such instances Vantage IT is pleased to provide its service in such a way, but we always make clear the benefits of both unlimited support and Vantage IT’s Complete IT Solution service.

 With unlimited services, in any industry and not just IT, the supplier will obviously need to ensure its ‘unlimited’ offering will not result in it being left at a disadvantage, supplying a service for more than is included in the charge.
 This clearly results in someone losing out and chances are it won’t be the supplier.
 Whether every customer is left at a disadvantage, or some are and some not is something each supplier will do differently.

 Other contracts include a number of hours that can be used each month, but there can be restrictions on how these may be used.
 For example, on first glance there may appear to be a generous number of hours included, but on closer inspection only a certain number of hours can be used for on-site support, while other hours can only be used for remote support.
 This can significantly restrict the actual support received and it is not long before additional hours are incurred and charged.

 Contrast this with Vantage’s service, where you choose how you want to use the inclusive hours – whether it be for remote support, on-site support, existing systems, new systems etc etc. It’s always your choice.